xataio/client-ts/cli/README.md

 This will install the Xata CLI.
 We recommend installing it globally because it becomes much more convenient to work with: you can invoke a `xata` command from anywhere, instead of the more convoluted variant with a project-scoped installation (`npm run xata`), or an npx-based installation (`npx @xata.io/cli`).
 These alternative approaches also work according to your preference, but we recommend a global installation.

-## Authentication
+## Usage

-The Xata CLI authenticates two ways: scoped to a project (**project mode**), or globally (**global mode**).
+To use the Xata CLI, you'll have to **authenticate** with it to access your workspaces and databases.
+You can do this in two ways: scoped to a project (**project mode**), or globally (**global mode**).

-### Project Mode
+### Global Mode

-In project mode, the CLI references an environment variable called `XATA_API_KEY`, usually stored in a `.env` file in your project.
-If your project doesn't have one, running `xata auth login` will give you options to set one up.
-Specifically, you'll have these options:
+To authenticate globally, across your entire system, run `xata auth login`.
+This will give you two options:

 - **Create a new API Key**.
 This will open your browser and, when you're logged in to Xata, allow you to create a new [API key](https://docs.xata.io/concepts/api-keys) for use with the CLI.

 - **Use an existing API Key**.
 This will prompt for an existing key you have, which you can paste into your terminal.
-We recommend isolating keys per use-case, so creating a new one might be a good idea here.
+We recommend isolating keys per use-case, so creating a new one might be a good idea instead.

-#### Initializing a Project

-To initialize a new project, run `xata init` in the root of your project's directory.
+Once you supply an API key one way or another, your CLI will be configured globally.

+From now on, when you use the Xata CLI _outside_ of a project (i.e, _globally_) for database operations, you'll have to explicitly use a flag to indicate which database you'd like to work with.
+You can do this using the `--db [url]` flag.
+If you omit this flag, you will be interactively prompted to choose a database.

+Working with workspaces globally does not require any further flags.

+### Project Mode

+To authenticate in a specific project, run `xata init --db=[databaseUrl]`.
+You can get your database URL from the [workspace configuration](https://docs.xata.io/concepts/workspaces#configuring-a-workspace) page in the web UI.
+This will create some configuration files in your project that the CLI will reference when working with Xata.
+Here's what happens when you initialize a project:

 - If you don't have a [workspace](https://docs.xata.io/concepts/workspaces), you will be prompted to create one.

 - If you have workspaces, you'll be asked to choose one, or to create a new one.

 A workspace is a logical grouping of databases, usually analogous to an organization or team, so this is the first step.
-Once you've chosen a workspace, you will be given the option to either create a new one, or use an existing one for your project.
+Once you've chosen a workspace, you will be given the option to either create a new database, or use an existing one for your project.
 After choosing a workspace and a database, you're ready to go: the CLI will walk you through next steps.
 Specifically, it will:

 - Create a project configuration file in your current working directory (`.xatarc`).